-- Shift to park, disengage the PTO, lower the machine to the ground, relieve hydraulic pressure, stop the engine, and remove the ignition key. - 2.
+- 1. Shift to park, disengage the PTO, lower the machine to the ground, relieve hydraulic pressure, stop the engine, and remove the ignition key. - 2.
 Raise the tractor PTO shield. - 3.
 Lubricate splines on tractor PTO output shaft. - 4.
-Pull back on the PTO collar until it latches. - Full back on the PTO conar until it fatches.
+Pull back on the PTO collar until it latches. - 5.
 Align the splines between the defoliator driveline and the tractor PTO shaft.
 Push the driveline onto the shaft until the collar snaps forward on the yoke. - 6.
 To ensure the PTO is secure, pull back on the shield.
 Do not pull on the collar, as this will release the latch. - 7.
 Lower the tractor PTO shield.